veebch/hometime/README.md

 * Set the "**GPIOPIN**" for controlling the LED strip (only change this if you're using different pins than the default).
 * You can also set RGB values (two colours for 'free' and 'in an event') for the progress bar "**BARCOL**", and events "**EVENTCOL**" (two colours if you'd events to show as distinct intervals).
 * If you need the strip to display from right to left, set "**FLIP**" to **True**.
-* In the "SCHEDULE" config dictionary, change the 'clocking' and 'clockout' values for each day (or set **IGNORE_HARDCODED** to **True** if you'd like values derived from your calendar entries for the day)
+* In the "SCHEDULE" config dictionary, change the 'clockin' and 'clockout' values for each day (or set **IGNORE_HARDCODED** to **True** if you'd like values derived from your calendar entries for the day)

 That's it.
 Now whenever you plug it in to power, the code will autorun.